devBoden/startup/public/notes.md

 Learned how to add bootstrap to my website.
 Learned how to link a css page to a html page.
 Also learned how to make a child to a tag in css.

 Learned the basics of javascript.
 Like using let and const.

+Used javascript to integrate an account creation, taking in a name, occupation, and set of skills.
+This is stored using local storage data.
+Search bar also uses javascript to search through a list of names.
+Data is called later to display account information.